Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Results

 \subsection{Method of Analysis}

-To analyze the results of our survey, we use linear mixed-effect models, with subreddit as a random effect.\footnote{We report our analysis with ordinal regression models in Appendix~\ref{sec:robustness} and find qualitatively similar results.} We introduce a series of three nested models.
+To analyze the results of our survey, we use linear mixed-effect models, with subreddit and participant as crossed random effects.
+We introduce a series of three nested models.
 As shown in Table~\ref{tab:model1}, we first have a model using only our control variables as predictors.
 We then add additional measures for viewpoint incongruency, community inclusivity, diversity, and moderation.
 Finally, we include interaction effects between incongruency and our measurements for community values and moderation to our model.
 We standardize all continuous independent variables and controls.
 For our first set of models (Models 1a-1c), the dependent variable is the self-reported likelihood of sharing the viewpoint on a main account (\textit{Share Likelihood}).
-In Models 2a-2c, we use the likelihood of upvoting the viewpoint (\textit{Upvote Likelihood}) as our dependent variable.
+In Models 2a-2c, we use the likelihood of upvoting the viewpoint (\textit{Upvote Likelihood}) as our dependent variable, which we report in Table~\ref{tab:model2}.
 The dependent variables are left in raw units.